UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;
 <!-- =============================================================================== -->
-## Install the software onto your RPi
+## Installing the software onto your RPi

 1. Open a terminal window and type the following command and press enter